bimdata/platform-back/README.md

 ---------------

 You need:
- * a running Database System: we recommend PostGresQL, MariaDB
- * Python 3
+ * Python 3.6 or later
  * PipEnv: [Download pipenv](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv)
+ * a running database system: we support PostgreSQL only.

+    **Note:** Any other DBMS compatible with Django should work, but we don't officially support them

 ## Install